Pomatias elegans

-Pomatias elegans, common name the round-mouthed snail, is a species of small land snail with an operculum, a terrestrial gastropod mollusk in the family Pomatiidae within the superfamily Littorinoidea, the winkles and their allies.
+Pomatias elegans, commonly known as the round-mouthed snail, is a species of small land snail with an operculum, a terrestrial gastropod mollusk in the family Pomatiidae within the superfamily Littorinoidea, the winkles and their allies.

 This species is sometimes called a "land winkle".

 Distribution

 This species is very common in Southern Europe.
 Its overall distribution extends as far east as Istanbul and across the Bosphorus from there.
 It is uncommon in Britain and central Europe.
 Its distribution in North Africa is poorly documented.

 Description

 The shell of this species is thick-walled, ovoid and slightly conical.
 It is composed of 4 ½ - 5 convex spires with the last one as the largest one.
 The surface of the shell is reticulated with dark spots and discontinued bands of beige and violet colours.
 The thick and chalky operculum has an eccentric calcified nucleus, and bears a spiral sculpture.
 The length of the shells varies between 12.5 mm and 15.8 mm and its diameter between 7 mm and 11.5 mm.

 The waves of contractions on the surface of the foot are longitudinal, passing from side to side.